10,000 Students, Staff in Montgomery County Public Schools Have COVID-19

 The school system's color-coded system to keep track of COVID-19 cases also shows dozens more schools in the "yellow" category, which means more than 3% of students and staff tested positive, but less than 5%.

-"I think students should stay home. ... because we don’t have the situation under control," one Montgomery County resident told News4.
+"I think the kids should stay home because we don’t have the situation under control," one Montgomery County resident told News4.

 But school officials said they’re trying to keep school doors open and do it safely.

-"I think it would be a huge mistake if the county puts more than 60 percent of our schools into virtual education," Reesman said.
-"Community infection will continue and closing schools will not stop community transmission of COVID."
+"I think it's a huge mistake if our county pushes over 60 percent of the schools within the district to virtual education," Reesman said.

 School leaders are meeting with health officials to figure out next steps and whether more schools in the red zone should move to virtual education.